-- Upon initial appointment; - When a new privilege is requested by an existing Practitioner and the new privilege is not a natural extension of an existing privilege;

-• When a question arises through the OPPE process, individual case review, or other peer review process regarding a currently privileged Practitioner's ability to provide safe, high-quality patient care.
-For example, when a trigger is exceeded, and preliminary review indicates a need for further evaluation.
+- Upon initial appointment; - When a new privilege is requested by an existing Practitioner; - When a question arises through the OPPE process, individual case review, or other peer review process regarding a currently privileged Practitioner's ability to provide safe, high-quality patient care.
+For example, when a trigger is exceeded and preliminary review indicates a need for further evaluation.